kannankvs/md2/sonic_stretch_management_vrf_design.md

    The loopback interface "lo" and management interface "eth0" are created.
    If a default route was already present in management VRF, it is added to the "default" routing table which is part of default VRF.
 This is done when the eth0 interface comes up.
    When networking service is restarted, it will first bring down all existing interfaces.
 As part of "lo" down, previously created interface "lo-m" that was used as part of management VRF will be deleted.

+These management VRF changes are implemented in the pull request [PR2585](https://github.com/Azure/sonic-buildimage/pull/2585)

 #### Config Commands